< />

 When we try to eat healthier, we always focus on minimising sugary foods and replacing sugary drinks with more nutritious alternatives.
 If you want to drop a few extra kilos of water, you should try to do the same with the salty foods in your diet.

+Excessive sodium intake leads to immediate water retention as the body maintains its sodium-to-water ratio.
 Try opting for low-sodium alternatives, limit table salt use, and avoid (or limit) high-sodium processed foods like cold meats, cheese, frozen meals, and savoury snacks.

 Instead, reach for potassium-rich foods where possible, including leafy greens, bananas, avocados, dried fruits, broccoli, and beans.
 Potassium is a powerful electrolyte that can combine with sodium to regulate fluids in your cells better.